md-cashion/md-cashion.github.io/README.md

 # About me

-I'm a PhD candidate in Planetary Science at Purdue University.
-Learn more about my research on the Pojects page when it exists!
+I'm a planetary scientist and this is my personal website!